 - Passion Fruit Cheesecake with toasted macadamia nuts

-We didn’t get the chance to try the pork slider or spam hash (my husband didn’t realize it was a hash until too late or we would’ve tried it), but the tuna tataki and passion fruit cheesecake made Hawaii proud.
+We didn’t get the chance to try the savory dishes but the passion fruit cheesecake made Hawaii proud.

 The passion fruit cheesecake was also a big winner.
 I’m not a huge passion fruit person and even I thought it was delicious.
 It was light, fresh, fruity and a little tart.
 The macadamia nuts provided a nice island inspired crunch to balance out the creamy texture.

 Right before you really get into the World Showcase is Shimmering Sips – the home of all the desserts and mimosas.
 I didn’t try and mimosas but all of the desserts were calling my name.
 I’m excited that they didn’t get rid of the shimmering strawberry soft-serve!